dermatthes/HTMLReader/README.md

 # HTMLReader

-HtmlReader is a very simple Html Parser not build on libxml.
+HtmlReader is a very simple Html Parser NOT build on libxml.
 It is thought as replacement for XMLReader which won't parse html5 input data properly.
 It is faster than DOM and won't change a single whitespace.

-It won't care about properly closed Elements etc.
+It won't care about properly closed Elements etc. so you have to do it your own.

 ## Installation